JWicquart/monitoring_workflow/README.md

 ### 2.1 Context

+The second case study correspond to the path 3B of the worflow and illustrate the integration of data from monitoring of fish communities (vagile organisms) in coral reefs.
+Because the monitoring of fish is based on true taxonomical levels (*e.g.* species, genus) instead of taxonomical categories, a taxonomical verification must be assessed during the data integration to avoid misspelling names and include recent update in taxonomy.

 ### 2.2 Project organization

 The folder `path_3b` contains the folders `data` and `R`.
-The `data` folder regroup all the data files with a numbering corresponding to their level of adavancement in the workflow.
+The `data` folder regroup all the data files with a numbering corresponding to their level of advancement in the workflow.
 Hence, the folder `01_raw` contains the different raw data files as received by data contributors, the folder `02_reformatted` contains the individually reformatted datasets, the file *03_synthetic-dataset* correspond to the grouped data with taxonomic assignement done, and the file *04_final-synthetic-dataset* correspond to the final synthetic dataset.
 This data files and folders numbering is used correspondingly in the `R` folder where three scripts are present.
 The first one (*step-2_individual-data-reformatting.Rmd*) correspond to the individual data reformatting (step 2 of the workflow) with one or more chunk code by data contributor.
 The second one (*step-3_data-grouping-tax-assignement.Rmd*) correspond to the data grouping and taxonomic assignement (step 3 of the workflow), and the last one (*step-4_quality-assurance-quality-control.Rmd*) correspond to the quality assurance and quality control (step 4 of the workflow).

 ### 1.3 Raw datasets description